Climate Smart Agriculture at Colorado State University

 Climate Smart Agriculture Partners at CSU

-The Office of Engagement includes the Colorado Water Institute, Colorado State Extension, Colorado State University Online, the Office of Community and Economic Development and the Northeast Regional Engagement Center.
+The Office of Engagement includes the Colorado Water Center, Colorado State Extension, Colorado State University Online, the Office of Community and Economic Development and the Northeast Regional Engagement Center.
 These units offer a diverse opportunity for reaching across the state to deliver information on climate and other issues.

 CSU Extension is a local community connection for university research, information, education, expertise and youth programs.
 Extension delivers research and local education designed to assist and inform Coloradans living in both urban and rural communities.